hoppscotch/hoppscotch/packages/hoppscotch-desktop/README.md

 3. Click "**HOPPSCOTCH CLOUD**".
 4. Sign in with your Hoppscotch Cloud account to access your workspaces and collections.

-### Hoppscotch Cloud Edition for Organizations

-Access your organization's Hoppscotch Cloud Edition from Hoppscotch Desktop App:

-1. Open Hoppscotch Desktop App.
-2. Click the Hoppscotch logo in the top-left corner.
-3. Click "**Add an instance**".
-4. Enter the URL of your organization's Hoppscotch Cloud Edition.
-5. Sign in with your organization's Hoppscotch Cloud account to access your workspaces and collections.

 ### Hoppscotch Self-Hosted Edition for Community

 > [!Note]